SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Algorithm Design

 \section{Algorithm Design}

-In this section, we propose a greedy algorithm for \InvReg frequency adaptation, which is an important component of our system.
+In this section, we propose a greedy algorithm for \InvReg frequency adaptation, which is an important component of our \method system.
 We first analyze the convergence bound after $H$ rounds \textit{w.r.t.} both the \InvReg frequency and the \Reg frequency.
-Then we will introduce our algorithm design and explain how it contributes to model convergence.
+Then we would present our algorithm design and explain how it contributes to model convergence.